 - It is also important to delete all TMP and BAK files present in the hard disk as these files are not generally required and unnecessarily consume the hard disk.

-- Normally you will find *.TMP files in the TEMP directory or WINDOWSTEMP directories.
+- Usually, you will find *.TMP files in the TEMP directory or WINDOWSTEMP directories.
 Thus you must locate these directories and delete the aforesaid files.

 Use Address bar